q3769/conseq4j/README.md

     private ConcurrentSequencer conseq = Conseq.newBuilder().globalConcurrency(10).build();

     /**
-     * Suppose run-time invocation of this method is managed by the messaging provider */ public void onMessage(Message shoppingEvent) {
+     * Suppose run-time invocation of this method is managed by the messaging provider, via a single calling thread */ public void onMessage(Message shoppingEvent) {

-        // conseq4j API to summon sequential executor: Events with the same shopping cart Id are processed sequentially by the same executor.
-Events with different sequence keys will be attempted to process concurrently by different executors. conseq.getSequentialExecutor(shoppingEvent.getShoppingCartId()).execute(() -> process(shoppingEvent));
+        // conseq4j API to summon sequential executor: Events with the same shopping cart Id are processed sequentially
+        // by the same executor.
+Events with different sequence keys will be attempted to process concurrently by
+        // different executors.

+        conseq.getSequentialExecutor(shoppingEvent.getShoppingCartId()).execute(() -> process(shoppingEvent));
     }